Children's groups

 Price: €1.30

-In the past, there was no electricity...
-In the past, there were no screens!
-Gathering around the fire was a precious moment to share stories about the day and pass on amazing tales to those around you.
-This workshop tour invites you to meet the Vouivre and other creatures from Franche-Comté!
+Back then, there was no electricity… Back then, there were no screens!
+Gathering around the fire was a precious time to share stories about the day and pass on amazing tales to those around you.
+This guided workshop invites you to meet the Vouivre and other creatures from Franche-Comté!

-Group size: Groups or half-groups of up to 15 students
+Group size: Full or half-group of up to 15 students

-Freedom of expression is the foundation of any democracy.
-From Alfred Jarry to Tomy Ungerer, via anti-fascist songs and the Nativity, come and discover the surprising history of Besançon puppets, which have left their mark on Franche-Comté from the French Revolution to the present day.
-This tour is an invitation to discover the world of puppets, which, long before television puppets, combined critical thinking, citizenship, commitment, and humor.
+Freedom of expression is the cornerstone of any democracy.
+From Alfred Jarry to Tomy Ungerer, through anti-fascist songs and Nativity scenes, come discover the surprising history of Besançon’s puppets, which have left their mark on the Franche-Comté region from the French Revolution to the present day.
+This tour is an invitation to explore the world of puppets, which, long before television puppets, blended critical thinking, civic engagement, activism, and humor.

 Duration: 30 to 45 minutes - Starting in May 2026

-Group size: Group or half-group of up to 15 students
+Group size: Full or half-group of up to 15 students

 Price: €1.30 - Free during the month of October

-As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.
+Since the exhibition halls cannot accommodate an entire class, the museum offers a guided tour combined with a workshop led by two docents: while thefirst group tours the museum, the second takes part in a workshop.

-Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.
+Tour: Discover the history of World War II, the Resistance, and the deportations through the museum’s collections, and get a glimpse into the daily lives of the French people in the early 1940s.

-Workshop: How can we grasp the impact of World War II on the scale of a lifetime?
-How can we cope with the upheavals of everyday life?
-How can we keep in mind that, for those living at the time, the future was not written?
-Delve into Jeanne Oudot's personal diary and discover, page after page, how small and large-scale history resonate.
+Workshop: How can we grasp the impact of World War II on an individual’s life?
+How can we cope with the upheavals of daily life?
+How can we remember that, for people living at the time, the future was not yet written?
+Delve into Jeanne Oudot’s personal diary and discover, as you turn the pages, how personal and collective history intertwine.

 Duration: 2.
-5 hours (1 hour 15 minutes tour, 1 hour 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays
+5 hours (1 hour and 15 minutes tour, 1 hour and 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays

 Group size: 1 class divided into 2 groups (up to 18 students per group)